Karthikkk-24/CareConnect/README.md

 # CareConnect

-CareConnect is an end-to-end hospital management site built using React.
+CareConnect is an end-to-end hospital management software built using React.
 It streamlines various hospital operations, offering a seamless experience for both administrators and patients.
 The project is styled entirely using Tailwind CSS.

 ## Features